mrcurrlyhair/Project/README.md

 To train the all models please run
 1) models_all.py
 2) please make sure 7 models have been moved to "/static/final_models" folder
-3) IF NOT PLEASE RUN best_models.py
+3) IF NOT, PLEASE RUN best_models.py

 To train the models individually please run (NOTE: running these three at the same time is faster than models_all.py!)
 1) LR_model.py/FR_model.py/XGB_model.py